googledatalab/datalab/test/README.md

 # Testing Google Cloud DataLab

+## Quickstart

+From this directory, run this command to do the one-time setup:

+    npm install

+After that, you can run the tests from this directory with this command:

+    npm test

+You may need to install cairo first; see the Test Setup section below.

+## Overview

 This directory contains tests for Datalab.
 Tests are all written in Javascript, and use a browser to run UI automation tests and notebook tests.